-Band 3 14-17 Competent work
+Band 3 14 - 17 Competent work

-- K Sound knowledge of the texts always relevantly addressed to the question, mentions some relevant context. - U Intelligent understanding on the levels of theme and character, and some evidence of appreciation of literary qualities, contexts, methods and effects. - P Evidence of personal response relevant to the question, supported from the text. - C Expression will be clear and generally accurate.
-Structure will be sound material coherently organised with occasional insights, although argument may at times lack critical depth and balance, with failure to see and explore the subtler implications of questions.
-Candidates will express intelligent, straightforward ideas clearly, though there may be occasional loss of fluency with points not always strongly connected.
+- K Evidence of competence in selecting relevant knowledge of the text to address with some pertinent use of quotation and direct references. - U Evidence of sound understanding of some aspects of ways in which writers' choices of structure, form and language shape meanings, with some analysis and appreciation of literary methods, effects, and contexts. - P Evidence of personal response relevant to the question, supported from the text. - C Expression will be clear and generally accurate.
+Structure will be sound material coherently organised with occasional insights.
+Candidates will express intelligent, straightforward ideas clearly, though there may be occasional loss of fluency with points not always strongly connected. - O Considers other opinions, weighs up different views with support from the text.

 In answers to passage-based questions, work will cover both the passage and its relation to the whole text, and there will be some sense of a relationship between the text as a whole and its constituent parts.
+There will be competent appreciation of the effects of the literary features of the text and the analysis is supported by relevant examples from the passage.

-Band 2 18-21 Proficient work
+Band 2 18 - 21 Proficient work